-This course gives students a supervised field placement opportunity to develop instructional skills within their discipline through active participation and involvement in an economically or socioeconomically diverse special education classroom setting.
+This course gives students a supervised field placement opportunity to develop instructional delivery skills within their discipline through active participation and involvement in a special education classroom setting.
 Eureka College supervisor(s) will observe and assess student performance in the field.
 Available only to special education/elementary education double majors.
 60 clock hour minimum.
 Assignment and tasks will align to methods coursework.
 CANNOT be taken concurrently with EDU372B or EDU460B.